metno/weamyl-website/_pages/metno.md

 * Arild Burud,
 <table>
  <tr>
   <td align="justify">
    Arild Burud works as IT senior engineer in the Norwegian Meteorological Institute, Oslo, Norway.
 He has a diverse education with a BSc. in structural engineering and IT.
-His main interests is in joining researchers and IT for the benefit of both, to help getting research open and accessible.
+His main interests is in joining researchers and IT for the benefit of both, to help getting research open and accessible.<br>
  <a href=""> ORCID </a>;<a href=""> LinkedIn Profile </a>; <a href=""> Google Scholars </a>
  </td>
  </tr>